tweag/nickel/doc/manual/contracts.md

 Contracts parametrized by other contracts are not really special amongst parametrized contracts: it's just that the additional argument turns out to be a contract as well.
-Usually, a contract taking a contract parameter - say, `SubContract` - will most probably apply it eventually.
-You must use `std.contract.apply SubContract label value` or `std.contract.apply_as_custom SubContract label value` instead (the difference between both variants is explained in the next subsection).
+Usually, a contract taking a contract parameter will eventually apply it, using either `std.contract.apply` or `std.contract.apply_as_custom` (the difference between these is explained in the next subsection).

 Parameters that are also contracts may contain delayed checks.
 In consequence, a contract parametrized by another unknown contract must usually be